|Release 1.4||15 September 2013||Associated with Catalogue version 1.0|

 New quantities are provided in the 3XMM-DR4 catalogue to provide measures of the magnitude of variability within instrument timeseries.
-This is done through the calculation of normalised (or fractional) excess variances, in the SAS task, ekstest (see Edelson et al. 2002 and Vaughan et al. 2003).
+This is done through the calculation of a normalised (or fractional) root-mean-square (RMS) variability amplitude, which is the square root of the normalised excess variance, in the SAS task, ekstest (see Edelson et al. 2002 and Vaughan et al. 2003 and references therein).

 The variance, S2, of the timeseries, is

 where N is the number of points in the timeseries, xi is the count rate in bin i and <x> is the mean count rate over the timeseries.
 The variance is a combination of intrinsic variations in the source and measurement noise.

 The fractional RMS variability amplitude, Fvar, is computed as

 where <σ²err> is taken as the mean square error of all bins in the timeseries.
 The error on Fvar is